South Park season 2: Broadcast

 The first season of the show concluded with the episode "Cartman's Mom Is a Dirty Slut", broadcast on Comedy Central in the United States on February 25, 1998, and had a cliffhanger ending regarding the identity of Cartman's father.
-The episode scheduled for April 1, 1998 promised to resolve the mystery, but was in fact an April Fools' Day joke on the creator's part: "Terrance and Phillip in Not Without My Anus", an entire episode revolving around the two title characters.
+The episode scheduled for April 1, 1998 promised to resolve the mystery, but was in fact an April Fools' Day joke on the creators' part: "Terrance and Phillip in Not Without My Anus", an entire episode revolving around the two title characters.
 The April 1 episode was supposed to be a one-off, with the rest of the season starting in May.
 However, following overwhelmingly negative fan reaction, the episode resolving the Cartman's father storyline, "Cartman's Mom Is Still a Dirty Slut", was moved from its planned May 20 air date to April 22.
 "Ike's Wee Wee" then started a six-episode weekly run of the season when it was broadcast on May 20.

-The show went on a summer break of a month and a half, and returned for another six-episode run on August 19, with the episode "Chef's Chocolate Salty Balls".
+The show went on a summer break for a month and a half, and returned for another six-episode run on August 19, with the episode "Chef's Chocolate Salty Balls".
 The next installment came after a three-week break, with the Halloween episode "Spookyfish", which aired on October 28.
 The next two episodes were "Merry Christmas, Charlie Manson!" and "Gnomes", airing on December 9 and 16 respectively.
 The final episode of the season, "Prehistoric Ice Man" aired after five weeks of hiatus, on January 20, 1999.
 The third season then started a few months later, in April 1999.